vicendominguez/opencv-rotate-image-demotest/README.md

 Notes
 -----

-* In my tests i wanna a chroma color (0,255,0) as background.
+* In my tests i wanna chroma color (0,255,0) as background.
 * It is possible to save the output.
 Check the commented line in the source.

 Errors